grandrea/Expressome_IHM_deposition/README.md

 This folder contains the cluster center model of the integrative modeling solution.

-Files:

-expressome.ihm :

-The integrative model calculated by IMP.
-Can be opened in chimerax and is be deposited in PDB-Dev.
-Once opened, contains all information on crosslinks and density used to generate the model, as well as the actual model and the localisation probability densities of each domain(in "Results").
-The model is calculated based on DSS and DSSO crosslinks, and the multibody-refined RNAP-NusA density (found in "input").

-Crosslinks from the RNAP alpha subunit (Q50295) appear four times, as the protein is present in two copies.
-Nevertheless, violations are computed on the shortest link.
-N.B.: The "starting models" contained in the ihm are not aligned in the correct coordinate frame of the solution.
-As such, they do not represent the integrative modeling result.
-The position of each domain in the result is found in the "Results" tab or can be viewed by opening Modeling_cluster_center_NoCTD1.pdb .

-Modeling_cluster_center.pdb:
-The pdb version of the ihm file.
--All coarse grained regions are removed.

 modeling.py : the modeling protocol employed with IMP 2.12